Silent Hill (film): Plot

 In the Silent Hill dimension, Rose encounters the girl again, revealed to be an aspect of Alessa.
 When the town transitions into the dark dimension, Rose, Cybil, and Anna, a Brethren member, flee to an old church, but the Red Pyramid catches and skins Anna alive.
 Brethren members lead Rose and Cybil to a hospital, claiming the demon that has taken Sharon is in the basement.
 Upon noticing an image of Sharon in Rose's locket, Christabella, the high priestess of the Brethren, identifies Sharon as a likeness of Alessa.
 She decries the two women as witches and orders her Brethren to stop them.
 Cybil holds them off while Rose descends into the basement, but is quickly subdued and captured.

 Rose explores the basement but is barricaded by a group of disfigured nurses.
 She sneaks past them and enters Alessa's room.
 In a flashback, it is revealed that Alessa was stigmatized by the townspeople for being born out of wedlock.
 Christabella convinced Dahlia to "purify" Alessa after Alessa was raped by the school janitor.
 Christabella immolated Alessa during a ritual in 1974, but Dahlia alerted Gucci.
 The pair arrived too late, and the ritual went awry, igniting the coal seam fire.
 Hospitalized and in excruciating pain, Alessa's rage split her soul apart, one half manifesting as the dark entity responsible for the shifting dimensions of Silent Hill.
 Her remaining innocence manifested as Sharon, who was taken to the real world to be adopted.
-Desperate to find Sharon, Rose allows Dark Alessa's spirit into her body, allowing it access to the church.
+Desperate to find Sharon, Rose allows Dark Alessa's spirit into her body, granting it access to the church.
 Sharon, despite being protected by Dahlia, is captured by the Brethren.

 In the church, Christabella burns Cybil as a witch and plans to do the same to Sharon.
 Rose confronts Christabella, denouncing her as a murderer before Christabella stabs Rose in the heart.
-Alessa emerges from the blood flowing from the wound as a disfigured being bound to a hospital bed, and tears Christabella and her followers apart with razor wire.
+Alessa emerges from the blood flowing from the wound as a disfigured being, bound to a hospital bed, and tears Christabella and her followers (excluding Dahlia) apart with razor wire.
 Rose rescues Sharon, and Sharon and Alessa/Dark Alessa reunite into one body.
 Rose and Alessa leave the town and return home.
 Upon arriving, they discover they are still in the foggy dimension, separated from reality.
 Meanwhile, Christopher awakens alone in the real world and discovers that the front door has mysteriously opened.